Struggling with the on-page SEO of your blog posts?

 Aside from SEMRush and Ahrefs (since you’re more than likely using one or both), here are some tools to help you with that:

 - Answer The Public – a useful keyword research tool that visualizes data from Google and Bing.
 Answer the Public groups and presents popular search queries (and related suggestions) on the basis of how they begin, the prepositions used, comparisons, and even their alphabetical order.
 The tool makes it easier to identify relevant topics, and come up with new ones.

 - BuzzSumo – a well-known research tool that finds the most popular pieces of content on a topic of your choice, by scraping them from social media.
 With this information, you can understand what content resonated with your audience, and build your own content to do the same.

 - Google Trends – this isn’t a keyword research tool, per se.
 It can, however, provide you with a snapshot of the popularity of a search term over a specified time period (by using search volume).
 Google Trends can also generate lists of related topics and queries.

-- Exploding Topics – launched by Brian Dean and Josh Howarth, Exploding Topics is a useful topic if you wish to discover topics that are expected to take off in the near future.
-The tool lets you discover topics under different categories (technology, business, lifestyle, etc.), and presents them in the form of cards.
+- Exploding Topics – launched by Brian Dean and Josh Howarth, Exploding Topics is a useful tool that helps you discover topics that are expected to take off in the near future.
+It displays topics under different categories (technology, business, lifestyle, etc.), presenting them in the form of cards.